Queen Elizabeth Hall Roof Garden

 Southbank Centre's summer roof garden is a hidden oasis in the heart of the city.

-Please note, no bookings or reservations available.
+No table reservations, walk-ins only.
 During adverse weather Southbank Centre may temporarily close the garden.

 Home to over 200 wild native plants, a luscious lawn and gorgeous views across the river, this is an ideal spot to spend a quiet afternoon lost in a book, or to meet up for drinks with friends before a show.